10 minutes Reading time

 Brands chosen for this report are picked based on who ranks in pages 1-3 off Google for the most competitive keywords.
 There’s limited space in the design of the report so you won’t see all of the 64 companies mentioned.

-Only the top performers for each category are presented in the final design.
+Only the top performers for each category in our cycling industry statistics are presented in the final design.
 If you’re a Bicycle Retailer that can’t see your brand, don’t hesitate to contact the team, we’re more than happy to share the data on your brand!

 Overall it’s been a successful year for the bicycle market with only three of the top ten retailers losing visibility.